 1. WLAs are expressed as a daily maximum; NA = not applicable, no point sources.
-Existing and future continuous discharges are required to meet the prescribed loading for the pollutant of concern.
-Loadings are developed based upon permitted flow and assuming an allowable permitted maximum concentration of 400cfu/100ml.
+Continuous discharges are required to meet the prescribed loading or the existing instream standard for the pollutant of concern.
+Loadings were developed based upon permitted flow and an allowable permitted maximum concentration of 400cfu/100ml.